-The ASP.NET ImageMap control enables you to create an image that has individual regions that users can click, which are called hot spots.
+The ASP.NETcontrol allows you to create an image that has individual regions that users can click, which are called hot spots.
 Each of these hot spots can be a separate hyperlink or postback event.

-The second element is a collection of HotSpot controls.
-Each hot-spot control is a different item that is of type CircleHotSpot, RectangleHotSpot, or PolygonHotSpot.
-For each hot-spot control, you define the coordinates that specify the location and size of the hot spot.
-For example, if you create a CircleHotSpot control, you define the x-coordinates and y-coordinates of the circle's center and the circle's radius.
+The second element is a collection of hot-spot controls.
+Each hot-spot control is a different element.
+For each hot-spot control, you define its shape—a circle, rectangle, or polygon—and the coordinates that specify the location and size of the hot spot.
+For example, if you create a circle hot spot, you define the x and y coordinates of the circle's center and the circle's radius.

 You can define as many or as few hot spots for the image as you require.
-You do not have to define hot spots to cover the graphic entirely.
+You do not need to define hot spots to cover the graphic entirely.

 You can define overlapping hot spots.
-Each hot spot has a z-index value.
-If a user clicks an area that is defined by two or more overlapping hot spots, the hot spot with the highest z-order is the hot spot that is selected.
+Each hot spot has a z-index value, and if a user clicks an area that is defined by two or more overlapping hot spots, the hot spot with the highest z-order is the hot spot that is selected.

 Responding to User Clicks

-You can specify what happens when a user clicks a hot spot.
-You can configure each hot spot as a hyperlink that goes to a URL that you provide for that hot spot.
-Alternatively, you can configure the control to perform a postback when a user clicks a hot spot, and provide a unique value for each hot spot.
-The postback raises the ImageMap control's Click event.
+You can specify what happens when a user clicks a hot spot on an ImageMap control.
+Each hot spots can be configured as a hyperlink that goes to a URL that you provide for that hot spot.
+Alternatively, you can configure the control to perform a postback when a user clicks a hot spot, providing a unique value for each hot spot.
+The postback raises the ImageMap control'sevent.
 In the event handler, you can read the unique value that you assign to each hot spot.